Hernando Osorio

-Hernando Osorio (born 1953 in Ibagué, Colombia) is a painter and print-maker.
+Jaime Hernando Osorio (born 27 September 1953 in Ibagué) is a Colombian painter and print-maker.
 Educated at the National University of Colombia, he was a member of the Awuyaka street art group.
 During his New York City period (1981-1985) he focused on etching and lithography.
 Since 1985 he has been living and working in Vienna, Austria.
 His preferred techniques are mixed-technique painting on canvas, woodcuts, and linocuts but he has also made paper, produced hand-bound books, and recently created a series of ceramic plate images.
 His work reflects his concern for wildlife, the role of the human being in nature, and traditions of folk art across the world.

 He is a member of Galerie Sur and Q202.

 His work is represented in the following collections: